entando/entando-docs/vuepress/docs/next/docs/consume/high-avail-application.md

 ## App Engine Clustering and High Availability

 The Entando App Engine can be deployed as a clustered set of instances using the clustering and replication ability of Kubernetes.
 It is backed by a shared cache with two default choices for implementation.

-This guide describes how to configure and test a clustered instance of the Entando App Engine.
+This document examines the issues to consider when creating highly availailable clusters of the Entando App Engine.

 Microservices clustering that adds functionality to an Entando Application is different from clustering used by the Entando App Engine.
 Microservices rely on a custom clustering configuration and setup based on implementation and selections made during their creation.
-Refer to documentation addressing [clustered microservices and caching implementation](../../tutorials/consume/caching-and-clustering.md) for configuration and deployment details.
+Refer to documentation addressing [clustered microservices and caching implementation](../../tutorials/consume/high-avail-tutorial.md) for configuration and deployment details.

 ::: tip